mtemkit/Linux-Commands/README.md

 # Linux-Commands

 ### What is this?
-This is a Compendium of Linux Commands (descriptions & helpful examples) that I have documented while using them throughout personal projects, my degree, and work.
+This is a Compendium of Linux Commands (descriptions & helpful personal examples) that I have documented while using them throughout personal projects, my degree, and work.

 ### Summarized Webpage of Commands: